ixaxaar/monoid.space/Algebra/operations.lagda.md

 module Algebra.operations {a ℓ} {A : Set a} (_==_ : Rel A ℓ) where
 ```

-A binary operation `★ A` can be defined as:
+A homogenous binary operation `★ A` can be defined as:

 ```agda
   ★_ : ∀ {a} → Set a → Set a